Leadership Principles for Engineering and Product Leaders

 - Find a good coach.
 The right coach can in fact help you with each of the four principles above.
 Do not be concerned that having a coach is some sort of stigma -even the best professional athletes have coaches to help drive them to superior levels of performance.
 The trick is finding the right one.

-Our next post on leadership principles will cover the 3 principles of team construction and interaction.
+Part 2 in our posts on leadership principles covers the 3 principles of team construction and interaction.

 Need help with any of the principles above?
 AKF Partners offers a full set of services for product and technology companies including organizational consulting and personal coaching.